-- 1. the plaintiff was subjected to [slurs, insults, jokes or other verbal comments or physical contact or intimidation of a racial nature] [sexual advances, requests for sexual conduct, or other verbal or physical conduct of a sexual nature] [conduct affecting other Title VII protected characteristics]; - 2. the conduct was unwelcome; - 3. the conduct was sufficiently severe or pervasive to alter the conditions of the plaintiff's employment and create a [racially] [sexually] [other Title VII protected characteristic] abusive or hostile work environment; - 4. the plaintiff perceived the working environment to be abusive or hostile; and - 5. a reasonable [woman] [man] in the plaintiff's circumstances would consider the working environment to be abusive or hostile.
+- 1. the plaintiff was subjected to [slurs, insults, jokes or other verbal comments or physical contact or intimidation of a racial nature] [sexual advances, requests for sexual conduct, or other verbal or physical conduct of a sexual nature] [conduct affecting other Title VII protected characteristics]; - 2. the conduct was unwelcome; - 3. the conduct was sufficiently severe or pervasive to alter the conditions of the plaintiff's employment and create a [racially] [sexually] [other Title VII protected characteristic] abusive or hostile work environment; - 4. the plaintiff perceived the working environment to be abusive or hostile; and - 5. a reasonable person [with the plaintiff's protected characteristic] in the plaintiff's circumstances would consider the working environment to be abusive or hostile.